The Pros and Cons of COIN- & USDT-Margined Contracts: How Do They Impact Your Returns?

 When trading with USDT-margined contracts, you must allocate a significant portion of your portfolio in USDT.
 This ensures that you hold enough collateral to fund positions in the futures market.
 Otherwise, you will be forced to sell your cryptocurrencies at a compromised price should you need to trade in the futures market.

-This is unfavorable for most cryptocurrency investors.
-Stablecoins such as USDT does not appreciate in value and are not investment assets, unlike conventional cryptocurrencies.
-A $100 USDT today is likely to be worth $100 in two years.
+This strategy can be unfavorable for most cryptocurrency investors as stablecoins such as USDT do not appreciate in value and are not investment assets, unlike conventional cryptocurrencies.
+100 USDT today is likely to be worth $100 in two years.

 For many investors, the ability to trade Bitcoin and other cryptocurrencies against fiat currencies without the need to interact with fiat itself can be beneficial.
 From the exchanges’ perspective, excessive regulation can be avoided by eliminating fiat altogether.

-Now that you know the difference between the two futures contracts and their nuances.
-The question is, how can we use them to maximize returns?
+Now that you know the difference between COIN-margined and USDT-margined contracts and their nuances, the question is, how can we use them to maximize returns?

 Ideally, in a bull market, long positions with COIN-margined contracts can maximize profits.
 Conversely, as the market turns bearish, using USDT-margined contracts to go short is a safer option to preserve your gains.

 In short, COIN-margined contracts are more suited for hedging purposes.
-It enables miners and long-term investors to hedge the value of crypto holdings in terms of USD via short positions.
+These products enable miners and long-term investors to hedge the value of their crypto holdings in terms of USD via short positions.